Curiouserw/OKD/MiddlewareOpenshiftTemplates/Kafka ELK/elasticsearch-index-backup-openshift-cronjob/README.md

 ### OKD CronJob to backup elasticsearch index to repository

-## 一. elasticsearch in OKD use PV as snapshots repository
+## 一.
+Elasticsearch in openshift use PVC as snapshots filesystem repository path

 1. Create repository pvc to mount on all elasticsearch node path: "/usr/share/elasticsearch/snapshots-repository"